smartanthill/smartanthill2_0/docs/design-documents/smartanthill-overall-architecture.rst

 SmartAnthill Simple Device
 ''''''''''''''''''''''''''

 Many of SmartAnthill Devices are expected to have very little resources, and might be unable to implement IP stack.
-Such devices implement a portion of :ref:`saprotostack`, with *SmartAnthill Router* providing interface to the outside world and conversion between IP-based requests/replies and *Simple Device* requests/replies.
+Such devices are known as *SmartAnthill Simple Devices*; they implement a portion of :ref:`saprotostack`, with *SmartAnthill Router* providing interface to the outside world and conversion between IP-based requests/replies and *Simple Device* requests/replies.

 SmartAnthill IP-enabled Device
 ''''''''''''''''''''''''''''''

-SmartAnthill IP-enabled Device is a device which is able to handle IP requests itself.
-Such devices can be accessed without the assistance of SmartAnthill Router.
+*SmartAnthill IP-enabled Device* is a device which is able to handle IP requests itself.
+For example, if *SmartAnthill IP-enabled Device* uses IEEE 802.15.4 for communication, it may implement `6LoWPAN <http://en.wikipedia.org/wiki/6LoWPAN>`_ and IP stack with at least UDP support (TCP stack, which is more resource-intensive than UDP/IP stack, is optional for SmartAnthill IP-enabled Devices). *SmartAnthill IP-enabled Devices* can and should be accessed without the assistance of *SmartAnthill Router*.

 Life Cycle of SmartAnthill Device